eddy-qiu/eddyqiu-mindmap/content/eddyqiu/Constellation.md

 4. What are some example projects of past interns?
 5. What's the culture like between interns and the other employees?
 6. Do interns choose their own project to pursue, or are they assigned to already existing projects?
+7. How can interns measure their impact and feel proud of their accomplishments accumulated over the summer?
+8. What's the process like for onboarding interns into the company?
+9. What do you think new hires are least prepared for when they start the job?
+	1. If you were to hire me, how do you think I could prepare and try to overcome that?